Bibi40k/clog/README.md

 go get github.com/Bibi40k/gologger
 ```

-Replace `github.com/Bibi40k/gologger` with the actual path to your repository.

 ## Usage

 To use the Color Logger in your project, import the package and create an instance of the `Logger` struct.
 You can then use the `Info`, `Warning`, and `Error` methods to log messages.